Lorient, Morbihan tourism & sightseeing

 The town was flattened by allied bombs during the war to prevent freshwater and supplies from reaching the German submarines based here (the base itself was too fortified to damage).
 As a result there is little in the way of historical monuments in Lorient, but despite this tourism now plays an increasing role in Lorient.

-You will enjoy walking around the bay admiring the many yachts that are moored here.
+You will enjoy walking around the bay in Lorient, admiring the many yachts that are moored here.
 Many of the buildings that surround the port are relics of the days when the French Navy had a large base in the town, and most places of interest are also close to here.

 These include an 18th century watchtower, two windmills in a park area, the Hotel Gabriel (a post-war building built exactly like the 18th century building that stood here before the war), and the 18th century Maison de l'Imprimeur (the only remaining building of what was once an extensive complex).